georgnaver/gizn/_posts/2018-07-11-Incidence-and-spontaneous-clearance-of-hepatitis-C-virus-(HCV)-in-people-who-inject-drugs-at-the-Stockholm-Needle-Exchange.md

 layout: post
 category: projects
 ---
-# Incidence and spontaneous clearance of hepatitis C virus (HCV) in people who inject drugs at the Stockholm Needle Exchange-Importance for HCV elimination

 Kåberg M, Navér G, Hammarberg A, Weiland O. Incidence and spontaneous clearance of hepatitis C virus (HCV) in people who inject drugs at the Stockholm Needle Exchange-Importance for HCV elimination.
 J Viral Hepat.
 2018;25(12):1452-1461. doi:10.1111/jvh.12969